akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

 How to add new properties to a category
 =======================================

-The Akeneo PIM purposes a management system for your products allowing to classify by categories.
+The Akeneo PIM allows the classification of products inside a customizable category tree.

 Add properties to your own category
 -----------------------------------
-First step is to create your own class that extends PIM `Category` class.
+The first step is to create your own class that extends PIM `Category` class.

-We used Doctrine class inheritance with discriminator map so you just be sure to don't use the `Category` class name because it's the Akeneo PIM one.
+Class inheritance is implemented with a Doctrine discriminator map.
+Please be sure not to use `Category` as the name of your class so as to avoid unexpected problems.

-For example, we can add an image property which is just a textfield.
+For example, we can add an image property with a textfield.

 .. code-block:: php